SkylarPlayz348/Assembly-Coding/README.md

 # assembly-coding
-This is where I will learn how to code in Assebly(x86)
+This is where I will learn how to code in Assebly

 ### Structure Notes:
-All files in not in the `32 Bit` folder are written in x86 everthing else is in x64
+All x86 based assembly is in the `x86` folder this includes both x86 and x86_64/x64

+All ARM based assembly is in the `ARM` folder this includes both 32 and 64 bit code

 ---
 ### Syntax Note: